 Hallgrímskirkja

-Reykjavík’s main landmark is their Lutheran church, Hallgrímskirkja and visible from just about anywhere as it is the tallest structure in Reykjavik.
+Reykjavík’s main landmark is its Lutheran church, Hallgrímskirkja, and visible from just about anywhere as it is the tallest structure in Reykjavik.

 Completed in 1986, the concrete structure took over 40 years to build.